vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

       Returns a pointer to the created frame.
 Ownership of the new frame is transferred to the caller.

+      Residency comes from the source planes: the new frame is GPU resident when the frames in *planeSrc* are, and shared planes carry their producer pairs across untouched, so this is how a GPU filter passes planes it does not process through without copying them.
+Any NULL slot is then allocated as a fresh GPU plane.
+All non-NULL entries must agree — mixing GPU and CPU source planes in one frame is a fatal error, not a hidden transfer.
+With every entry NULL there is nothing to infer from and the frame is CPU resident; use newGPUVideoFrame (:doc:`vsvulkan4.h`) for a wholly new GPU frame.

       Example (assume *frameA*, *frameB*, *frameC* are existing frames):

       .. code-block:: c